Lou Albano

 Louis Vincent Albano (July 29, 1933 – October 14, 2009) was an Italian-American professional wrestler, manager and actor, who performed under the ring/stage name "Captain" Lou Albano.
-He was active as a professional wrestler from 1953 until 1969 before becoming a manager until 1995.
+He was active as a professional wrestler from 1953 until 1969, before becoming a manager until 1996.

 Over the course of his 42-year career, Albano guided 15 different tag teams and three singles competitors to championship gold.
 Albano was one of the "Triumvirate of Terror", a threesome of nefarious WWF managers which included The Grand Wizard of Wrestling and Freddie Blassie.
 The trio was a fixture in the company for a decade until The Grand Wizard's death in 1983.

-A unique showman, with an elongated beard, rubber band, facial piercings, and loud outfits, Albano was the forefather of the 1980s Rock 'n' Wrestling Connection.
+A unique showman, with an elongated beard, rubber band facial piercings, and loud outfits, Albano was the forefather of the 1980s Rock 'n' Wrestling Connection.
 Working first with NRBQ and later with Cyndi Lauper, Albano helped usher in wrestling's crossover success with a mainstream audience.
 Capitalizing on his success, he later ventured into Hollywood with various television, film, and music projects.
 He became well known to a younger generation of fans as the actor and voice of Mario in The Super Mario Bros.
 Super Show!

 Early life

-Albano's parents, Carmen Louis Albano and Eleanor Albano née Morrone, were of Italian heritage but both born in the United States.
+Albano was born on July 29, 1933, in Rome.
+His parents, Carmen Louis Albano (1905–1962) and Eleanor Albano née Morrone (1907-1982), were of Italian heritage but both born in the United States.
 Eleanor was a classical concert pianist who had performed at Carnegie Hall and later became a registered nurse.
 Her brother, a physician, introduced her to Carmen in the 1930s, who was training to be an obstetrician.
 After marrying, they temporarily relocated to Italy while Carmen pursued his medical degree at the University of Bari.
-He later co-patented a forceps instrument to assist in breech birth deliveries.
-Louis Albano was born in Italy when his father had three months remaining at the university.
-He was baptized in the Vatican, and his parents shortly thereafter returned to the New York City area aboard the RMS Majestic.
+Lou was born around the time his father was studying.
+Carmen later co-patented a forceps instrument to assist in breech birth deliveries.
+Lou was baptized in the Vatican, and his parents shortly thereafter returned to the New York City area aboard the RMS Majestic.
 Lou was one of nine children, of whom five lived to adulthood.
 The family settled in the Mount Vernon area.
 Lou attended Archbishop Stepinac High School in White Plains, New York, where he competed in track and field, and finally rose to the position of captain of the football team.
 It was this rank that later inspired his wrestling moniker, "Captain" Lou Albano.
 His skills were such that he received 32 offers of full scholarship from universities around the country, and he chose the University of Tennessee on the strength of their football team.
 Here, Albano was teammates with the likes of Darris McCord, Doug Atkins, and his roommate, Sam Rutigliano.
 Albano had conflicts with the dean due to poor behavior and was expelled after attempting to cheat on a final exam.
 He then joined the United States Army, but due to a childhood injury exacerbated by his football days, Albano was honorably discharged after only eight months.